DWI Truths That Will Blow Your Mind

 - The standardized field sobriety tests are touted as having an accuracy related to intoxication, yet this is bogus junk “cop” science, none of it scientifically peer reviewed.
 The SFSTs tend to test agility and balance more than driving ability.
 Standing on one foot has absolutely nothing to do with a person’s ability to drive.

 - The standardized field sobriety tests are used on DWIs with drugs even though the tests are designed to detect alcohol, not drug, impairment.
 Different drugs have different effects on a person’s body, so why do we use the same tests for every drug?
 I guess that’s why they call them “standardized” tests. . .
 It’s ridiculous!

 Interlock restrictions are absurd.
 These restrictions treat everyday people like criminals before the State even files the case (and sometimes even if they never file the case)!
 Some crazy DWI Truths about interlock include:

 - The interlock companies rush interlock installation, yet require a judge’s order for DWI interlock removal (the law does not require it).
 The law allows for interlock removal at the end of probation or a license suspension.
-However, the interlock companies will be stubborn insist on seeing an “official” order before removing your interlock.
+However, the interlock companies will stubbornly insist on seeing an “official” order before removing your interlock.

 - Prosecutors try to convict people who are not even driving, sitting in parking lots.
 This also applies to ALR hearings.
 Texas DPS may suspend your license even if you were asleep behind the wheel.
-They can do this because the law, despite the name, defines Driving While Intoxicated as “operating” rather than driving.
+DPS can do this because the law, despite the name, defines Driving While Intoxicated as “operating” rather than driving.
 The law includes being asleep behind the wheel of a running car (even in park) as “operation”.